 We arrive at Katina's by nine and my octopus is grilling.
 I can smell it from down the street.
 We have several ouzos and the food starts coming.
 Niko the contractor sits with us for awhile but he has an engagement elsewhere.
 He drinks a few beers, some octopus, a fish or too, a couple more pieces of octopus, some fried eggplant and a bit of salad, and then leaves to have dinner in another village that is having a panagiri.

-"I wanted to touch you", I tell her which sounds a little more innocent then what I had actually thought and it seemed I was about to get my wish.
+"I wanted to touch you," I tell her which sounds a little more innocent than what I had actually thought and it seemed I was about to get my wish.

 "I can't.
 I wouldn't feel right.
 I have a wife and a child."
 I tell her.